Friday, March 6, 2026

 2. Visibility and Street Positioning

-Corner units, intersections, and eye-level storefronts generate better passive reach.
-If your bakery is hidden behind signage clutter, stairs, or parking lots, you’re losing the impulse-driven buyer.
+Corner units, intersection, and eye-level facades are better for passive reach.
+If your bakery is not visible due to signage, stairs, and/or parking lots, it’s not attracting the impulse buy customer.

 Mind that some locations restrict signage size, illumination, or projection, and these limitations may impact your bakery’s street presence.
 So, choose the location wisely.